Mohammad Faraj: Supporting Cleveland Ward 7 Small Businesses

 Mohammad also wants to explore other financial incentive models, like those that value high employee retention rates, as a way to incentivize shops that clearly value their workers.

-The character of this neighborhood stems from residents and small business owners alike who recognized its potential early on.
-Mohammad Faraj wants to continue supporting that spirit as a dependable Cleveland leader.
+The character of this neighborhood stems from residents and local business owners alike who recognized its potential early on.
+Mohammad wants to continue supporting that spirit.

 Previous